shahcompbio/ArtiCull/docs/example.rst

 Instructions
 ------------

-0. Follow setup steps and activate conda environment
+Follow setup and activate conda environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Follow the directions in :doc:`installation` to create a conda environment and download required genomic tracks.